tsua0002/blockchain_research/research_perspectives.md

 - How to unlock Bitcoin Taproot capabilities?

 iv) Cryptography and architecture challenges.
-I think the most harder and technical part.
+I think the hardest and most technical part.
 The goal is to talk and produce research about cryptographic securities consideration and consensus mechanisms.
 - What is mean secure?
 - Post-quantum cryptography (Christophe Petit)
 - What are the actual proof of soundness for major Blockchain protocols?
 (Bitcoin, Ethereum, EVM-like, Cardano, ...)